 Answer: As you might imagine, there’s a long answer and a short answer to your questions.

 The short answer is, yes, absolutely, it’s possible to make a living as a writer (I do it and support our family of five.
 My husband is a stay-at-home dad most of the time) and yes, absolutely, it’s possible to break in even if you have not published before.

 That said, there’s several things you should know:

-2) You need to have the constitution (or pretend to) to deal with rejection and not take it personally.
+2) You need to have the constitution (or pretend to) to deal with rejection.
+Don’t take it personally.
 Or, take it personally but try again.
 And again.
 And again.
-The people who survive and thrive as freelancers and who all look wildly successful from afar can wallpaper entire houses (not their own because their houses are too small) with rejection letters.
+The people who survive and thrive as freelancers and who all look wildly successful from afar can wallpaper entire houses with rejection letters.

 4) Be careful what you wish for.
-When it works (and it will work if you keep at it and you can write at least a little bit well and you are open to learning to hone your craft) — you’ll find yourself both making money and being busy and that WILL take time away from your family.
+When it works (and it will work if you keep at it and you can write at least a little bit well and you’re open to learning to hone your craft)—you’ll find yourself both making money and being busy and that WILL take time away from your family.